Find out how to relieve an exhaust bridge and drill lubrication holes in 2 stroke applications, so you can get the most out of your piston!

 Wiseco pistons are made from forged aluminum, which offers more strength and reliability, but also expands faster under heat than an OEM cast piston.
 The exhaust bridge will also expand more than the rest of the cylinder because it is such a thin structure.
 The lack of material makes it harder for heat to dissipate before it affects the aluminum and causes expansion.

 Expansion under heat is normal, but must be compensated for to make sure you get the most life and best performance out of your top end.
 Relieving the exhaust bridge simply means taking a small amount of material off the face the bridge in order to make room for expansion.
-If there was no extra tolerance, the exhaust bridge would expand past the cylinder wall once your motor heats up.
+If there wasn't any extra clearance, the exhaust bridge would expand past the cylinder wall once your motor heats up.
 This leads to scoring on the piston as it comes into contact with the exhaust bridge, especially as the piston expands at the same time.

 Relieving the Exhaust Bridge